 Navigation > Home > Empower

-The Christmas Appeal for 2018 is investing in empowerment projects in the UK and continental Europe.
+The Christmas Appeal for 2018 is excited to be investing in empowerment projects that will benefit communities the UK and continental Europe.

 How can you empower people?

 Pathways from Poverty has been established to help our family of churches empower people with choice.
 This is about us being a church in and for a broken world.
 Helping local churches to empower people in both their local communities and in communities across the nations to walk free from poverty.

 There are millions of people all over the world who have been dis-empowered to the extent that they do not have choices.
 This can come in many forms including social, economic or physical.
 Pathways from Poverty is not about giving out short term financial aid; it’s about helping those in our family of churches, and others we have relationships with, to demonstrate God’s heart for the poor, by creating sustainable pathways out of poverty that bring dignity and empowerment.

 We are working to see the poor empowered, poverty alleviated and communities re-built, at home and across the nations.